microvault/rnl/docs/index.rst

-.. microvault documentation master file, created by sphinx-quickstart on Sun May  5 11:05:38 2024.
+..
+Microvault documentation master file, created by sphinx-quickstart on Sun May  5 11:36:52 2024.
    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

-Welcome to microvault's documentation!
+Welcome to Microvault's documentation!
 ======================================

 .. toctree::